e-oj/visa/README.md

 ```

 ### Step 3 - Use AuthData.
 The AuthData object contains all the information collected throughout the authentication process.
-It contains user data and authentication metadata and we should all be grateful it exists.
+It contains both user data and authentication metadata.
 As shown in the code sample above, this object is passed to the "authenticate" callback function.
 Let's have a look at it's structure:
 ```dart
 class AuthData {
   final String userID; // User's profile id